Plyrolith/teerex/README.md

 ### `button` / `button-blank` / `button-lightbox`
 Display given link as a button.
-Use variations to open it in a new tab or in *GLightbox*.
+Use variations to open it in a new tab or in *fslightbox*.
 Parameters:
 - href, absolute or relative to current page
 - text (optional)